 Did you know that 58% of North Americans eat at a restaurant at least once a week?
 4% do so more than three times.
 That’s a lot of eating out – and our health, finances and relationships suffer for it!

 There are affiliate links in this post.
-That means that if you buy through my links, and support my sponsors, I earn a small commission and can keep paying the bills!
-And that means I keep writing for you.
-And since there’s no added cost to you (the advertiser pays my commission), it’s a win for everyone.
+That means that if you buy through my links, I earn a small commission at no added cost to you (the advertiser pays my commission).

 When we lived in Ontario, there was a wonderful little restaurant that served authentic Mennonite cooking.
 The servers and cooks were all in Plain garb, the decor was simple and the food was delicious.
 Look, you have never dined until you have filled your belly at a Mennonite table.